scala/docs.scala-lang/_tour/implicit-parameters.md

 The places Scala will look for these parameters fall into two categories:

-* First, eligible are all identifiers that can be accessed at the point of the method call without a prefix and that denote an implicit definition or an implicit parameter.
+* Scala will first look for implicit definitions and implicit parameters that can be accessed directly (without a prefix) at the point the method with the implicit parameter block is called.
-* Second, eligible are also all members of companion objects of the implicit parameter's type that are labeled implicit.
+* Then, it falls back to all members that are marked implicit in the companion object of the implicit parameter.

 In the following example we define a method `sum` which computes the sum of a list of elements using the monoid's `add` and `unit` operations.
 Please note that implicit values can not be top-level.